Membership and Dues

 - Secretary: Records the proceedings at each regular and executive committee CNAP meeting and, in conjunction with the CEO, maintains a written record of the meetings, either electronically or physically.

-- Quorum: A majority (>50%) of the APRN Group Members (see Meetings & General Operations # 2).
+- Quorum: A majority (>50%) of the active APRN Group Members (see CNAP Board, Officers, and Executive Committee).

 - General Consent: Routine business will be expedited by avoiding the formality of motions and voting.
 The business will be presented by the Chair, or the Chair’s designee, who will assume unanimous consent until someone objects.
 If at any time an objection is made, the business will be decided by majority vote, unless otherwise designated.